blockchaintp/sextant-dev/README.md

 AWS_SECRET_ACCESS_KEY=XXX
 ```

+You will need to set it in a profile (e.g. in `.bashrc` or `.bash_profile` or using `direnv`) that is independent of terminal session.

-These credentials will be used by the api container when connecting to AWS.
+These credentials will be used by the api container when connecting to AWS in instances where you need to connect to BTP AWS kubernetes instance.

 #### STEP 2 - Build executable artefacts

 From within the `sextant-dev` folder:

+STEP 2.1: Open a shell terminal
-STEP 2.1: Set environmental variable `MANUALRUN` to 1
+STEP 2.2: Set the enviroment variable `export MANUALRUN=1`
-STEP 2.2: Run the command `make dev`
+STEP 2.3: Run the command `make dev`

 For example, open one bash terminal and run the following sequence of commands: